 The Organic Food Federation launched an organic standard for personal care products in 2002.
 Like the Soil Association certification the Organic Food Federation has strict standards and has two levels of certification.
 Products containing over 95% organic ingredients can use the word organic in their title.
 If a product contains 70-95% agricultural ingredients from organic sources must state the percentage of organic ingredients it contains, and print this percentage on the product’s label.

 Securing organic certification is a long process but is something that Green People takes very seriously.
-We’re proud to be the only cosmetics company to be independently certified by three different certification bodies and you can find out more about our certifications here.
+We’re proud to be the only cosmetics company to be independently certified by three different certification bodies.
+You can find out more about our certifications.